OSGeo/gdal/doc/source/drivers/vector/adbc.rst

 .. shortname:: ADBC

-.. build_dependencies:: adbc-driver-manager

 ADBC is a set of APIs and libraries for Arrow-native access to database.

+This driver has 2 modes:

-This driver uses the ``adbc-driver-manager`` library to connect to available ADBC drivers, and expose content as classic OGR features, or as a ArrowArrayStream.
+- either it has been built against the ``adbc-driver-manager`` library.
+In that case, it can directly be used to connect to available ADBC drivers, and expose content as classic OGR features, or as a ArrowArrayStream.
+  In that mode the driver metadata exposes the ``HAS_ADBC_DRIVER_MANAGER`` metadata item.
+- or it has not, in which case applications embedding GDAL must use :cpp:func:`GDALSetAdbcLoadDriverOverride` as detailed in a below paragraph.
+  Note that use of that function can also be done even if the driver has been built against the ``adbc-driver-manager`` library.

 Consult the `installation instruction <https://arrow.apache.org/adbc/current/driver/installation.html>`__ for the various ADBC drivers.
 At time of writing, there are drivers for